 The bank executes due diligence processes to mitigate risks in our relationships with both new and existing customers who open and maintain bank accounts and other financial products and services with us.
 These processes include anti-money laundering Know Your Customer (KYC) checks made both at the point of account opening and periodically throughout the customer relationship.

-Policies and controls
+Policies and Controls

-The banks are committed to complying with legislation and good employment practices when engaging and on-boarding employees.
-All relevant policies and processes will be reviewed to ensure we deliver against the combined organisation’s commitment to compliance with legislation and good practice when engaging and on-boarding employees and suppliers.
+Virgin Money UK complies with legislation and good employment practices when engaging and on-boarding employees.
+This is reflected in our commitment to pay the voluntary living wage to our employees.
+All relevant policies and processes are regularly reviewed to ensure we are compliant with legislation and good practice when engaging and on-boarding employees and suppliers.